nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 CONFIG_SLM_DATAMODE_TERMINATOR - Pattern string to terminate data mode This option specifies a pattern string to terminate data mode.
    The default pattern string is ``+++``.

+.. _CONFIG_SLM_DATAMODE_URC:

+CONFIG_SLM_DATAMODE_URC - Send URC in data mode
+   This option reports the result of the previous data-sending operation while the SLM application remains in data mode.
+   The MCU could use this URC for application-level uplink flow control.
+   It is not selected by default.

 Data mode AT commands
 *********************